Welcome to Reception class

 Home Learning and Home Reading

 1. Thank you for your help with your child's learning.
-The large blue 'Home Learning book' is due back every Wednesday.
+Please bring your child's book bag with their green folder every Friday.

-3. Phonics Bags, your child be given a Phonic Bag, please read the letter that is in the bag this will help you support their learning.
+3. Phonics Bags, later in the Autumn term your child be given a Phonic Bag, please read the letter that is in the bag this will help you support their learning.
 We will add more sounds to the bags as the weeks progress.
 Remember even if your child knows the names and sounds of each letter they should be able to use them to build and make words before getting new letters.

-4. Later in the term your child will get a reading book , this will be changed in school with the teachers.
+4. Reading Books, again later in the term your child will get a reading book, this will be changed in school with the teachers.
 We encourage you to draw a smiley face or make a comment in the small yellow comment book.

 Please look after the school books and phonic bags as they take such a long time to prepare.